good-loop/doc/pages/policy/tech-process.md

-# SoDash processes
+# Good-Loop processes

-This handbook aims to summarize key processes in SoDash development.
+This handbook aims to summarize key processes in Good-Loop development.
-The intended audience is SoDash tech and account staff.
+The intended audience is Good-Loop tech and account staff.

 ## Support